 Recommended Reading: Key Factors to Evaluate in Keyword Ranking and Research Tools

 But before you shoot to the top of the Google SERP, you have to know what it is that people search for so that you can be the answer, and that’s not as straightforward as it seems.
 This is where your keyword research comes in to help form your SEO strategy.

-Even though you may think you know your industry inside and out, make sure to think outside your box, and use a high quality tool to help you save your valuable time.
-When it comes to keyword research databases, quality is more important than quantity – ultimately, though there are billions of keywords, you only need to rank higher for hundreds or dozens to see a significant return thanks to the advancements of search engines.
+Even though you may think you know your industry inside and out, make sure to think outside your box, and use a high quality tool to save your valuable time.
+When it comes to keyword research databases, quality is more important than quantity – ultimately, though there are billions of keywords, you only need to improve visibility on the SERP for hundreds or dozens to see a significant return thanks to the advancements of search engines.